 Downvote or give a thumbs-down to comments that you feel really aren’t up to snuff.

 Marking a Comment as a Spoiler or Offensive

 You also can mark a comment as a spoiler because it gives away the plot.
 Or mark a comment as offensive because, well, it is.

 You’ll want to click the exclamation point at the bottom right of a comment to mark it as a spoiler or offensive.

 Seeing a Wiretapper’s Mini-Profile

 You can learn more about who made a comment.
 Roll over the user’s icon or name and you’ll see his or her mini-profile.
-Want to make sure always to see comments from this user?
+Want to make sure you always see comments from this user?
 Click the Follow button.
-You’ll then see a purple check mark beside the user icon.
+You’ll then see a purple check mark beside the user’s icon.

 Now you know all the things you can do with the comment stream besides reading, which is yet another thing – the main thing! – you can do.
 And if this post just introduced you to Wiretap, hello and welcome.
 Add Wiretap to Chrome and share comments with friends and fans, anywhere.
 That’s right, we’re a free Chrome extension for Netflix.
 Happy wiretapping.